peterkeep/calculus-labs/README.md

 # Calculus Labs
 These are labs written in python (Jupyter notebooks) for single variable calculus.

-## Student Instructions
+## Instructions for Use

 These labs are intended to be as "low-entry" as possible.
 For that reason, I recommend using Google Colab: https://colab.research.google.com/.
 You can either upload the file directly (using a Google account) or link to this GitHub repository (without using a Google account).

 ### Upload Directly

-You can download the specific lab files from this Github repository if you'd like (click the file, click `Raw`, and save the resulting code), but direct download links are on our course Canvas site.
-Once you have those, follow these instructions:
+You can clone this repositpory (or download and extract the `.zip` folder) to save it locally.

 1. Go to https://colab.research.google.com/
 2. Click `File` and then `Open Notebook`